Azure/bicep-registry-modules/avm/res/net-app/net-app-account/capacity-pool/volume/README.md

 ### Parameter: `coolAccess`

-If enabled (true) the pool can contain cool Access enabled volumes
+If enabled (true) the pool can contain cool Access enabled volumes.

 - Required: Yes
 - Type: bool

 ### Parameter: `coolAccessRetrievalPolicy`

-determines the data retrieval behavior from the cool tier to standard storage based on the read pattern for cool access enabled volumes (Default/Never/Read)
+determines the data retrieval behavior from the cool tier to standard storage based on the read pattern for cool access enabled volumes (Default/Never/Read).

 - Required: No
 - Type: string